BotShard/documentation/docs/intro.md

 :::caution

-Despite its look, "Type a command" field is dedicated for I/O input into your program, such as one asked by `input()` of Python.
+Despite its look, "Type a command" field is dedicated for I/O input into your program, such as when asked by the `input()` function from Python.

 :::